IT2805/assignments-2016H/5/assignment.md

 changeVisibility() should change `#magic`'s `visibility` attribute to `hidden`, and the `display` attribute to `block`.

 reset() should set `#magic`'s `display` and `visibility` attributes to their default values, that is `block` and `visible`, respectively.

+You can make changes to the HTML document if you need to do so.

 Now open your webpage and look at the magic.
 If you have done it correctly, the div with number 1 should be removed from the document flow when you press the button 'display: none' and be invisible (but take up space in the document) when you press the 'visibility: hidden' button.